ZacharyPatten/Towel/README.md

 double angle4 = Measurement.Convert(10d,
 	Radians,  // from
 	Degrees); // to
-// Note: The unit conversion on the Measurement class
+// The unit conversion on the Measurement class
 // is still compile-time-safe.

 // Measurement Parsing